vmware/dscr-for-vmware/CODING_GUIDELINES.md

   [DscResource()]
   MyResource : BaseDSC
  ```
-You need to implement your new resource in the [VMware.vSphereDSC Module File](https://github.com/vmware/dscr-for-vmware/blob/master/Source/VMware.vSphereDSC/VMware.vSphereDSC.psm1).
+You need to implement your new resource in separate file in the [DSCResources Folder](https://github.com/vmware/dscr-for-vmware/blob/dev/Source/VMware.vSphereDSC/DSCResources).
 In the Set(), Test() and Get() methods of your resource, you need to call ConnectVIServer() method from the base class to establish a connection either to  a vCenter or an ESXi.
  ```powershell
   [void] Set()
   {